Dgawel77/MightyMancala/mancala-tui/README.md

 `mancala`

-Move your selection around the screen with the arrow keys.
+Move your selection around the screen with the arrow keys `← → ↑ ↓`.

-Confirm a selection with enter.
+Confirm a selection with `enter`.

-To quit the program press q.
+To quit the program press `q`.

 ## Features
 Mighty mancala has an easy to use text user interface.